-The potential of digitalisation has not only been recognised by the participants in the financial industry, but also by central regulators for the purposes of the monetary system.
-In particular, the Governing Council of the European Central Bank (ECB) has decided to work on the development of a digital euro, which would be an electronic form of a legal tender, introduced for the use by natural persons and firms alongside cash.
-In July 2021, the Governing Council of the ECB decided to launch the investigation phase of the digital euro project, which started in October 2021 and will last two years.
-It remains to be seen what the outcome of the investigation phase will be and whether the path towards a digital euro will be pursued.
+The potential of digitalisation has also been recognised by central regulators for the purposes of the monetary system.
+In particular, the Governing Council of the European Central Bank (ECB) has decided to work on the development of a digital euro, which would be an electronic form of a legal tender, introduced for the use by natural persons and firms alongside cash.29 In July 2021, the Governing Council of the ECB decided to launch the investigation phase of the digital euro project, which started in October 2021 and will last two years.
+It remains to be seen what the outcome of the investigation phase will be and whether the path towards a digital euro will be pursued.30 i Licensing and marketing